 Grandparents Visitation Rights Lawyer

 Need help getting access to your grandchildren in Dallas, Plano, or anywhere else in north Texas?
-We urge you to seek a family lawyer experienced fighting for grandparents visitation rights.
+We urge you to consult our family law lawyer in Frisco or Dallas experienced fighting for grandparents visitation rights.
 Unfortunately it is harder to fight for visitation with grandchildren than it is for custody currently in this state.
 Jeff Anderson has over 25 years of experience practicing family law, and is board certified in family law by the Texas Board of Legal Specialization, a prestigious distinction earned by less than 1% of family attorneys in Texas.
 His special focus areas include complex, contested, bellwether, and international cases.
 You can rest assured that he will fight aggressively for your visitation case in court.

 Getting Visitation of Your Grand Kids